daveminh/Chem456-2022F/docs/other.md

 # Disabilities

 Reasonable accommodations will be made for students with documented disabilities.
 In order to receive accommodations, students must obtain a letter of accommodation from the Center for Disability Resources.
-The Center for Disability Resources (CDR) is located in 3424 S. State St., room 1C3-2 (on the first floor), telephone (312) 567-5744 or disabilities@iit.edu.
+The Center for Disability Resources (CDR) is located in 3424 S. State St., room 1C3-2 (on the first floor), telephone (312) 567-5744 or <disabilities@iit.edu>.